evrone/polemic/README.md

 #Polemic

-Polemic is a young comments system for Rails app.
+Polemic is comments engine for Rails app.
 It:

+- provides has_polemic method to any model
+- use User model as commentator
-- provides Comment model to developer
+- provides `render_polemic_for @your_object` helper to display the object comments in views.

 ##Requirements and recommendations

-Polemic requires Rails 3.x and [Devise](https://github.com/plataformatec/devise) for user identification (surely, messaging system is not possible without users).
-Now the gem is tested only with Ruby 1.8.7 and REE.
+Polemic requires Rails 3.x and [Devise](https://github.com/plataformatec/devise) for user identification (surely, comments are not possible without users).
+This version of the gem is tested only with MRI 1.8.7, MRI 1.9.3, and REE.

-We recommend to use Polemic with [Faye](https://github.com/faye/faye), because this combination it's really sexy.

 Remember that unfortunately, Polemic reserves `Comment` for resource name.

 ##Installation

-1. Run `rails g polemic:install`
+1. Run `rails g polemic:install` and `rake db:migrate`
+2. Add `has_polemic` to your model, for example Post
+3. Add `<%= render_polemic_for @your_object %>` to the `show` template, for example: `<%= render_polemic_for @post %>` to `app/views/posts/show.html.erb` for Post resource.
+4. Well done!

+##Themes and views

+Polemic supports theming and usage of custom views.
+Firstly, you should copy default views with generator: `rails generate polemic:views`

+Then, you will have polemic views in `app/views/polemic/default`.
+Rename `default` directory to according model or controller name, for example `posts`.
+Don't forget to replace paths in `_comments.html.erb` view: `polemic/default/` => `polemic/posts/`

+Also, you should specify the theme as param for `render_polemic_for` helper on the commentable object page:

+`render_polemic_for(@post, :theme => "posts")`

 ##Todo

 - Add RSpec tests
+- Add Faye support
+- Do not hardcode `User` model as a commentator

 ##Authors